New Castle Area School District

 New Castle Area School District is a public school district located in Lawrence County, Pennsylvania.
 The district serves the city of New Castle and Taylor Township.
 New Castle Area School District encompasses approximately 14 sqmi.
-According to 2017 Census Estimates, the district served 22,069 residents, down from 23,273 residents in the 2010 Census.
+According to 2024 Census Estimates, the district served 21,332 residents, and had 2,920 students enrolled in the 2024-25 academic year.

 New Castle Area School District operates four schools: Croton Pre-Kindergarten, Harry W. Lockley Early Learning Center, George Washington Intermediate School, and New Castle Junior/Senior High School.

 Schools

-Junior-Senior High School
+New Castle Junior-Senior High School

-New Castle Junior Senior High School is located at 300 East Lincoln Avenue.
+New Castle Junior-Senior High School is located at 300 East Lincoln Avenue.
 The school first opened in 2004 to Senior High students and opened to Junior High students a year later at a total construction cost of $40,300,000.
-As of the 2018–2019 school year, 771 students were housed in the Senior High wing, 502 students were housed in the Junior High wing.
-This is a total of 1,273 students housed in the building, up from 1,262 the previous school year.
-As of the 2019–2020 school year, grade 6 is also housed in the high school in its own separate wing.
-The Senior High School principal is Mr. Richard Litrenta, and the assistant principals are Mr. Ralph Blundo and Mrs. Jonalyn Romeo.
-The Junior High School principal is Mrs. Carol Morell and the assistant principal is Mrs. Jonalyn Romeo.
+As of the 2024–25 school year, 740 students were housed in the Senior High wing and 689 students were housed in the Junior High wing for a total of 1,429 pupils.
+The Junior High consists of grades 6-8, while the Senior High holds grades 9-12.
+As of 2025, the principal is Mrs. Kimberly Kladitis.
+Assistant principals for the Senior High are Mr. Ralph Blundo and Mrs. April Siciliano.
+For the Junior High, Mr. Sam Giordano, Mr. Jonathan Lucas, and Mrs. Nikki Jo Pierce are assistant principals.